fenago/apache-solr/lab_guides/Lab_8.md

-In the preceding command, we are creating a keystore .indexterm} named `mysolrkeystore.jks` using the RSA algorithm, with a key size of `2048` and validity of 10 years.
+In the preceding command, we are creating a keystore named `mysolrkeystore.jks` using the RSA algorithm, with a key size of `2048` and validity of 10 years.
 We have also given the alias name of `mysolr` and specified the key password and store password.
 This will open up an interactive